-If an allegation is made against a governor, the school will follow their local procedure.
+If an allegation is made against a governor, the school will follow its local procedures.
 Where an allegation is substantiated, the school will follow the procedures to consider removing the governor from office.

 For the purposes of this policy "member of staff" refers to staff, supply staff, volunteers and contractors.